 What if your neighbor’s fence is in bad condition and needs to be removed and replaced?

-It’s time for you to get a new fence, but your neighbor’s existing fence sits on the property line, and it is falling apart and needs to be replaced.
-Speak to your neighbor and come to an agreement.
-They might be willing to split the cost of the new fence with you.
-Discuss design options and budget with your neighbor when deciding to do this.
+It’s time for you to get a new fence but your neighbor’s existing fence sits on the property line, and it’s falling apart and its needs to be replaced.
+What do you do?
+You speak to your neighbor and come to an agreement.
+They might even be willing to split the cost of the new fence with you.
+When deciding to do this, be sure to discuss design options and the budget with your neighbor.
 If you have different ideas in mind and need help finding a solution, your local fence experts can discuss fence style options and layout variations with you to help you make an informed decision.

-Once that’s done, your local fence company can handle the rest.
-Fence companies offer services to remove, haul away, and dispose of the existing fence.
-By removing the old fence, you can build a beautiful brand-new fence in the same location, which benefits both you and your neighbor.
+Once that’s done your local fence company can handle the rest.
+Fence companies offer services to remove, haul away, and dispose of existing fence.
+By removing the old fence, you can build a beautiful brand-new fence in the same location, which will benefit both parties.

 INSTALLING YOUR NEW FENCE NEXT TO A NEIGHBOR’S EXISTING FENCE: